 - Super down jacket: I did not have a down jacket and had no intention of buying one so I carried an extra fleece, and my warm jacket that doubles as rain jacket.
 I was never cold on my torso area.

 - Rain jacket: I thought I had packed one but turned out I missed packing it and it was lying on my hostel dorm floor.
 I would say it’s essential as we were stuck in rain on one day and it snowed every now and then.
 Although snow is not so much of a concern as one can just brush it off clothes and it doesn’t drench anything.

 - Gloves: Two pair of gloves would be ideal.
 One thin layer and one heavy one (either woollen mittens or ski gloves).
 I went with only woollen mittens and I was cold.
 There were multiple occasions when I could barely use my hands as the blood flow had reduced marginally.
 Also, I constantly took support of snowy rocks while walking which drenched my gloves.
-At ABC, I woke up to frozen mittens.
+At Annapurna base camp, I woke up to frozen mittens.

 - Socks: As many as possible.
 I carried 7 pairs and had to reuse multiple times.
 At the end of each day, the socks end up being humid and the three days we were walking in snow, it was completely drenched and except the bonfire, there barely is any opportunity to dry them.
 You don’t want to be sleeping in wet socks.
 I used to put on two pair of socks while sleeping but if one carries a woollen pair of socks then that wouldn’t be necessary.
 I was trying to complete the trek with minimal new things to purchase.